Former Fiat Chrysler CEO Marchionne dies

 FCA has said Manley will work to ensure a “strong and independent” future for the group.

-On Saturday, Marchionne was also replaced as chairman and CEO of Ferrari and chairman of tractor maker CNH Industrial — both spun off from FCA in recent years.
+On Saturday, Marchionne was also replaced as chairman and CEO of Ferrari (RACE.MI) and chairman of tractor maker CNH Industrial (CNHI.MI) — both spun off from FCA in recent years.

 Reporting by Agnieszka Flak; Editing by Mark Bendeich